 • Plastic side guards ( screw on )

 • Footrest plate will be supplied with only four fixing holes

 All wheelchairs have a weight limit of 12 stone.

 The objective was to make the chair as lightweight as possible to enable young people to play sport without too much effort in pushing a heavy frame.
 With this in mind, the wheelchair frame weight is approximately 7.5 kg – with the total weight of the product, frame and wheels, weighing approximately 10.5 kg.

 “A high-quality entry-level wheelchair that will help make a wide variety of sports accessible to young people”

 Carolyn Murphy, Senior Lecturer in Primary Education, Physical Education, Health and Well Being at Oxford Brookes University.

 "Oxford Brookes University ensure that all Primary Trainee Teachers understand how to teach fully inclusive Physical Education.
-The School of Education have recently invested in 2 sports wheelchairs from Youth Sport Direct and this has had a significant increase in their understanding of how to include all young people.
+The School of Education have recently invested in 2 sports wheelchairs from the Youth Sport Trust and this has had a significant increase in their understanding of how to include all young people.
 Students who had never sat in a wheelchair before, never mind played sport in one, were overwhelmed by the experience and how much it had improved their confidence in teaching Physical Education."